 How long does BSFS hold the printing rights to the story?

-For the first place winner, we'll hold exclusive digital and physical printing rights until it is published in the BSFSFan for the Balticon which follows the announcement.
-So the announcement of the winner is made in Oct 2013; we hold the exclusive rights up to Balticon 2014 where we will publish it in the BSFSFan.
-Afterwards we hold non-exclusive rights to publish the story for up to five years afterwards.
-So years later we might decide to do an anthology of some kind of the winners (we would inform you beforehand), but after its published in the BSFSFan you may still submit your story elsewhere and have it published without our consent.
+For the 1st place winner, we'll hold exclusive digital and physical printing rights until it is published in the BSFSFan for Balticon, which follows the announcement.
+The announcement of the winner is made in October 2017; we hold the exclusive rights up to Balticon 52 in May 2018 where we will publish it in the BSFSFan.
+Afterwards we hold non-exclusive rights to publish the story for up to 5 years afterwards.
+So years later we might decide to do an anthology of some kind of the winners (we would inform you beforehand), but after it's published in the BSFSFan, you may still submit your story elsewhere and have it published without our consent.
 We encourage you to attempt to get it published elsewhere.

-For second and third place winners, we reserve the right to ask them if we may publish their stories on our website, or in an anthology of some kind.
+For 2nd and 3rd place winners, we reserve the right to ask them if we may publish their stories on our website, or in an anthology of some kind.
 Otherwise we will not retain any publishing rights.
+2013's second place story appeared in Plasma Frequency and their best of the year anthology.

 Will I be required to submit proof of residency and age?